AvolitesLtd/TitanManual/docs/system-settings/user-settings.md

 Master Release Time | Sets the default release time.
 Release Priority    | The playback priority used with the Release menu or when running Release macros - *Low*, *Normal*, *High*, ***Programmer***, *Very High*.
 Playbacks with priority below this level will be released by the *Release All* function (double press \<Release\>).

-- You can disable the *Release All* function by setting Release Priority to **Low**.
-This can be useful to protect against accidentally turning off all playbacks by an unintended double press of \<Release\>.
+- Setting Release Priority to **Low** can be useful to protect against accidentally turning off all playbacks by an unintended double press of \<Release\> - with this setting only playbacks set to Low Priority (if you had any running) would be released.

 -  These settings can also be changed from the Release menu.